 On a weekend that featured an array of aesthetically creative Brexit protest signs, the most memorable was perhaps the simplest: just a quote from arch-Brexiteer David Davis, blown up to massive size and unfurled over the thousands of protestors gathered in London’s Parliament Square.

-I thin they’re right about the impact of these physical, in-your-face representations of what could be seen as throwaway lines.
+I think they’re right about the impact of these physical, in-your-face representations of what could be seen as throwaway lines.

 Richard says that the effectiveness of the group’s tactics has something to do with relationship between offline and online speech.
 “We discovered that if you take a digital format, a digital message and you put it up on a six-meter-by-three-meter billboard in a town centre, in a physical space, it forces that politician to own those words,” he says.
 Bringing an online quote into the offline world seems to overcome the internet’s ephemerality; it makes a statement more substantial.